 Standardize the labels

-In order to combine the questions into the same grid, the variables in each variable set must have identical labels.
+In order to combine the questions into the same grid, the variables in each variable set must have identical labels and be in the same order.
 We will edit the labels for health-conscious, innocent, older, open to new experiences, rebellious, sleepy, and traditional to match the ones for the feminine variables:

 We will start with the health-conscious variables.

-- In the Data Sources, right-click and Rename each label for the health-conscious rows to look like the feminine rows.
-For example, "Coke", "Diet Coke", etc. Ensure that there are no leading or trailing spaces in each label.
+- In the Data Sources tree, right-click and Rename each label for the health-conscious variables to look like the feminine variable labels.
+For example, "Coke", "Diet Coke", etc. Ensure that there are no leading or trailing spaces on each label.

 - After you have renamed all the labels, make sure that they are in the same order as the ones for feminine.
 If not, drag and drop the rows to make sure the options are in the same order.

-- Highlight the health-conscious rows, right-click the highlighted area, and select Combine.
-You may need to right-click and select Rename to remove the "X" that appears in the label.
+- Highlight the health-conscious variables, right-click, and select Combine.
+You may need to right-click and select Rename to rename to "health-conscious".

 The next step is to deal with the variables contained in the Grid variable.